Can Themba: Writing

 His literary output was only readily available in the 1980s with the publication of two collections, The Will to Die (1972) and The World of Can Themba (1985).

 In his stories, he described the trials and tribulations of university-educated urban Black people, unable to realise their true potential because of apartheid and struggling to balance their modern urban cultures with their historical rural tribal ones.

-In Themba’s final years, his increasing dependency on alcohol led to darker, more introspective pieces, such as 'Crepuscle', 'The Will to Die', and 'The Bottom of the Bottle'.
+In Themba's final years, his increasing dependency on alcohol led to darker, more introspective pieces, such as "Crepuscle", "The Will to Die", and "The Bottom of the Bottle".

-Themba’s most famous story, 'The Suit', tells the story of Philemon, a middle-class lawyer, and his wife, Matilda, who live in Sophiatown.
+Themba's most famous story, "The Suit", was first published in 1963 in the inaugural issue of The Classic, a South African literary journal founded by Nat Nakasa.
+The story is about Philemon, a middle-class lawyer, and his wife, Matilda, who live in Sophiatown.
 One day, Philemon hears that his wife is having an affair, so he goes home in the middle of the day and catches her in the middle of having sex with her lover, who jumps out of the window to escape, leaving behind his suit.
 Philemon then dreams up a strange and bizarre punishment.
 Matilda has to treat the suit as an honoured guest, feed it, entertain it, and take it out for walks.
 This serves as a constant reminder of her adultery.
 A remorseful Matilda eventually dies of humiliation.
 Too late, Philemon regrets his actions.

 A stage version of The Suit was created by Mothobi Mutloatse and Barney Simon at the Market Theatre in Johannesburg in the early 1990s.
 It was subsequently translated into French as Le Costume by Barney Simon and Jean-Claude Carrière for a production by Peter Brook in Paris in 1994, revived in London in 2012.
 In 2016, Jarryd Coetsee wrote and directed a short film adapted from the story.